AnyDSL/half/README.txt

 C++98-compatible, it can profit from certain C++11 features.
-Support for those features is checked by the library at compile (or rather preprocessing) time automatically, but can be explicitly enabled or disabled by defining the corresponding preprocessor symbols to either 1 or 0 yourself:
+Support for those features is checked by the library at compile (or rather preprocessing) time automatically, but can be explicitly enabled or disabled by defining the corresponding preprocessor symbols to either 1 or 0 yourself.
+This is useful when the automatic detection fails (for more exotic implementations) or when a feature should be explicitly disabled:

   - Static assertions for extended compile-time checks (enabled for VC++ 2010, gcc 4.3, clang 2.9 and newer, overridable with 'HALF_ENABLE_CPP11_STATIC_ASSERT').